namuol/react-seamstress/WHY.md

 />
 ```

-Again, slightly verbose, but gets the job done and it's easy to understand.

-This is the current "state of the art", but not very many third-party component authors
-provide flexibility at this level, presumably because it's rather cumbersome, or because
+This is the current "state of the art", but not very many third-party component authors provide flexibility at this level.

-they use a proprietary set of CSS classnames to provide styling hooks.
+I'd wager few authors provide this level of flexibility because it's rather cumbersome to manage.
+It's much easier to just give your users a few `less` files or require them to directly write their own CSS selectors using a set of proprietary, if conventional, CSS classes.

 ### A novel, yet familiar approach

-What if we instead borrowed CSS's `:pseudo-selector` syntax and
-combined the entire set of styles in a single "sheet"?
+Seamstress allows us to use CSS's familiar `:pseudo-selector` syntax and combined the entire set of styles in a single "sheet":

 ```js
 <Combobox styles={{